 What You Need to Know About PAN

 Every day Patient Access Network (PAN) Foundation helps thousands of patients who have insurance but lack the means to pay for out-of-pocket costs of medications for cancer or chronic illness.
-Depending on their illness, insured patients can receive between $1,500 to $10,000 a year in copayment assistance that can often mean the difference between life and death.
+Depending on their illness, insured patients can receive between $500 and $10,000 a year in copayment assistance that can often mean the difference between life and death.

 For our patients and the other 25-29 million Americans who are underinsured, coming up with required out-of-pocket costs can be daunting.
 PAN lets patients focus on their health, not on their pocketbooks.